Placdotech/DP-Coding-Plant-Journal/README.md

 ## Installation

---> Clone or copy this repository after this:
+--> Clone or copy this repository then:

 ```bash
   cd Plant_Journal